 Generally, a foreign court judgment or order may be enforced in Singapore in three ways:

-a. registration and enforcement of the foreign judgment under the Reciprocal Enforcement of Commonwealth Judgments Act (“RECJA“) or Reciprocal Enforcement of Foreign Judgments Act (“REFJA“);
+a. registration and/or enforcement of the foreign court judgment under the Reciprocal Enforcement of Commonwealth Judgments Act (“RECJA“) or Reciprocal Enforcement of Foreign Judgments Act (“REFJA“);

 Registration under the RECJA or REFJA

-Under the RECJA and the REFJA, a judgment against a judgment debtor personally for a sum of money obtained from the superior courts in certain gazetted countries may be registered in the Singapore High Court and, upon such registration, will have the same force and effect as a judgment given in the Singapore High Court for enforcement purposes.
+Under the RECJA and the REFJA, a judgment against a judgment debtor personally for a sum of money obtained from the superior courts in certain gazetted countries may be registered in the General Division of the High Court of Singapore and, upon such registration, will have the same force and effect as a judgment given in the Court for enforcement purposes.

 The RECJA presently applies to judgments obtained from the superior courts in the United Kingdom as well as the following Commonwealth countries:-